aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 Aspose.Slides allows you to choose your preferred font size for existing text in a paragraph and other texts that may be added to the paragraph later.

-This C++ code shows you how to set the font size for texts contained in a paragraph:
+This C++ code shows you how to set the font size for texts contained in a paragraph: xxx

 ```c++